-- 169. The PHER team should provide answers to the following questions about government's revenues and expenditures: - a.
+- 177. The PHER team should provide answers to the following questions about government's revenues and expenditures: - a.
 Revenues: How much money does the government have to spend?
-Where does it come from?
+Where are its sources?
 How much of it is generated by the country's tax base?
 How much of it comes from external funds? - b.
-Expenditures: What has the
+Expenditures: What has the government spent its resources

-BOX 4-3: PRIORITISING HEALTH AND MARKET FAILURE When identifying low-priority activities and analysing the management of public education funds, the impact of market failure must be considered.
+BOX 4-3: PRIORITISING HEALTH AND MARKET FAILURE

+When identifying low-priority activities and analysing the management of public education funds, the impact of market failure must be considered.